 - a.
 Evaluation never really ends.
 Conclusions become part of the research community-which continues to question them. - b.
 Meta-analysis is a statistical procedure that summarizes a large body of evidence from the research literature on a particular topic.
 With meta-analysis, researchers combine results across various studies to establish the strength of an effect. - c.
-Recent meta-analysis in the subfield of I/O Psychology sought to answer the question about determining success of employees based on behavior such as seeking advancement, avoiding mistakes, etc. - d.
+A recent meta-analysis of 33 studies of academic performance sought to answer the question of whether procrastination affects academic performance. - d.
 Psychologists work together in a collaborative effort to increase an overall body of knowledge. - Researchers can work together on the same study or share their scientific findings by publishing them in scientific and academic journals.
 Researchers can also share their conclusions by presenting them at both international and national conferences.